MoonPoet/xaprb-src/content/blog/2007/mysql-table-sync-vs-sqlyog-job-agent.md

 ### Miscellaneous thoughts

 SJA and MySQL Table Sync are not really designed for the same purposes.
 Though both can sync data between remote tables, MySQL Table Sync is explicitly designed for network efficiency and guaranteed consistency when syncing, even while the server is being used.
-I'm not done with it yet, but it already has a variety of options a smart DBA can use to sync tables -- especially on replication replicas that have become corrupt -- more efficiently than a generic algorithm that applies to all table structures.
+I'm not done with it yet, but it already has a variety of options a smart DBA can use to sync tables---especially on replication replicas that have become corrupt---more efficiently than a generic algorithm that applies to all table structures.
 As far as I know, SJA doesn't offer these features.
 On the other hand, it can do a lot of things MySQL Table Sync cannot, such as sync schema differences as well as data differences.
 To some extent then, this comparison is apples to oranges.

 For example, I'm not sure exactly how the SJA does its deletes, inserts and updates, but I believe the only order of operations that's correct in every case is DELETE, UPDATE, INSERT.
 But perhaps there are other considerations when you are doing more complicated types of syncing, such as two-way syncs.
 I don't know any way to guarantee a point-in-time consistent two-way sync on tables that are being written to on both servers.
 I suspect SJA cannot guarantee this level of consistency either.
 My goals are a little different; I'd prefer to do a simpler task with a guarantee of consistency than a two-way sync with potential for inconsistency (you can always run MySQL Table Sync twice to do a two-way sync).